olasemmy/olasemmy/README.md

 - 👋 Hi, I’m Dev_Segun
 - 👀 I’m interested in Web Development
-- 🌱 I’m Front End Development
+- 🌱 I’m Front End Developer
 - 💞️ I’m looking to collaborate on this platform
 - 📫 YOu can reach me on emmanuelsegun373@gmail.com.